utyfua/regedit-simple/README.md

-# node-reg
+# regedit-simple
-A very simple, and incomplete registry editor for Node.js These functions are enough for me.
+A very simple, and incomplete registry editor for Node.js.

+These functions are enough for me.
 Need more?
 [Create issue!](https://github.com/utyfua/regedit-simple/issues/new)

 ## Installation